 Hard disk failure

-Most computers save key data to one key hard drive.
+Most computers save key data to one key hard drive or cloud storage solution.
 And even if they do have more than one, key software like the operating system will be on the main drive.
-If this fails, then you can’t use your PC.
+If this fails, then you can't use your device.

 What you do to guard against hard drive failure depends on how critical your computer is.
 But no matter how unimportant it is, you must run a proper backup system.